List-KR/microShield/README.md

 Please read `/ad-shield.md`.

 ### Why List-KR created microShield?
-Unlike license of List-KR Script, microShield is licensed under MIT license that allows other software to use this userscript without using the same license.
+Unlike license of List-KR Script, microShield is licensed under Apache 2.0 license that allows other software to use this userscript without using the same license.

-So, the adblock community can resist against Ad-Shield widely.
+So, AdGuard, uBlock Origin, Brave and ABP can resist against Ad-Shield widely.

 ### Original Source Code
 microShield userscript was brought from source code of the following projects: